syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 ## Axis Label Alignment

-The position of axis label alignment can be changed using the [`labelAlignment`]() property.The following options are availabel in axis label alignment.
+The position of axis label alignment can be changed using the [`labelAlignment`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DataLabelSettings/labelAlignment.html) property.The following options are available in axis label alignment.

 * [`start`]() - axis label alignment is closer to axis line.